milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

   tpe.dealiasWidenChain exists unifySpecific
 }
 ```

 If you would like a reconstruction of how that went please watch the [video][flatmap-talk] of the talk.
 Once there
 it's fairly easy to spot the condition which is failing &mdash; the problem is that the compiler is refusing to unify
 a type constructor with a type variable if the two have different numbers of type arguments, and you can see [right
-here][] where that check is happening.
+here][arity-check] where that check is happening.

-We can convice ourselves that this is the right place to be looking for a solution by instrumenting the code in the
+We can convice ourselves that this is the right place to be looking for a solution by adding a `println` (if that
-compiler with a `println`,
+makes you feel uncomfortable feel free to think of it as "instrumenting the compiler"),

 ```scala
 // typeArgs are the args of the type variable and tp.typeArgs are the args of the